SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 > Note: The *package.json* refers to the destinations *b1* that needs to be created in the consumer SAP BTP subaccount.
 The destination *b1* refers to business users with principal propagation.

 > Note: For local testing, replace `{{b1-hostname}}`, `{{test-user}}`, and `{{test-password}}` with a system, user, and password from SAP Business One.
 The test-user is an object with company and username, for example, User name = {"UserName": "{{user}}", "CompanyDB": "{{company}}"}.
 Don't push this information to your GitHub repository.

+### Enhance the Integration with SAP Business One by Incorporating a Cloud Connector

+In some cases, directly exposing system ports to the open internet may not be possible or desired due to security risks, vulnerabilities, or compliance requirements.
+To address this challenge and ensure secure data transmission, a secure tunnel can be established by integrating an instance of a Cloud Connector as a communication channel.
+Refer to the following guide for more information: [Business One Integration with Cloud Connector](./33c-B1-Integration-With-Cloud-Connector.md)

 ### Test Locally